Furthering the art of literature and culture

 Paisant also won the T.S.
 Eliot Prize 2023 for Self-Portrait as Othello.
 Exploring the Shakespearian character of Othello as he navigates modern Europe, Allen-Paisant explores notions of race, identity, masculinity and otherness.
 As well as a launch in Manchester, we collaborated with him to host book launches in London and Leeds.

 Anthony Joseph won the T.S.
 Eliot Prize in 2023 for his collection Sonnets for Albert.
-This autobiographical collection which addresses the impacts of an absent father is handled with ‘honesty, control and grace’ (Julian Girdham).
+His autobiographical collection which addresses the impacts of an absent father is handled with ‘honesty, control and grace’ (Julian Girdham).

 Follow that Word by author John Agard is a celebration of imagination and the diversity of language.